 Where this fits in the broader Slay the Spire moment

-Downfall adds a fresh asymmetric angle to that experience.
-Playing as the bosses you've spent hundreds of digital runs trying to defeat is a perspective shift that the PC mod proved has real appeal.
+Downfall introduces a fresh asymmetric angle to that experience.
+Playing as the bosses you've spent hundreds of digital runs trying to defeat is a perspective shift that the PC mod proved has genuine appeal.
 Whether it's worth the premium price depends entirely on how much you value that physical experience over just loading up the game on your PC.
-For dedicated fans of the tabletop version, though, this is the expansion they probably didn't expect to exist.
+For dedicated fans of the tabletop version, this is the expansion they probably didn't expect to exist.
 Browse the latest gaming news to stay across what else is coming to tabletop and digital this year.
 Make sure to check out more: